Von Foerster’s ideas

 Whereas country B allows only one message: I am well (meaning no more than “I am alive”).

-· Receivers decode messages or data structures using the same language senders use to encode them.
+And that receivers decode messages or data structures using the same language senders use to encode them.

-In this context, the terms information and data are usually interchangeable.
+So, in enterprise architecture and IT, the terms information and data are usually interchangeable.

 … the classical concept of an “ultimate science”… contains contradictions.

 To remove these one had to account for an “observer” (that is at least for one subject):